andycorb/nats.lv/README.md

   - TCP connection refnum exposed to allow use of [LabVIEW 2020 native TLS](https://labviewwiki.org/wiki/VIWeek_2020/Using_the_new_TLS/SSL_functions_in_LabVIEW_2020)

+  - NATS Client and NATS subscription classes provided for easy integration of subscriptions into a larger applicaiton with support for request-response framework messaging

 # Getting Started

 ## Running a NATS Server